 10. Muffin Tins

-One of the extra muffin tins you never use that crowds your kitchen cabinet is perfect for organizing jewelry.
+One of the extra muffin tins that crowds your kitchen cabinet is perfect for organizing jewelry.

 To Take Care of Your Yard

 11. Wine Bottles

 Fill a wine bottle with water, wildflowers and greenery to make a deck, patio or the front steps a little more inviting.